"This Post contains affiliate links; this means we earn commissions if you shop through the links on this page".

 Remember to keep it simple, short and sweet.

-If there is one better way to quickly accelerate your blog traffic growth that will increase your revenue.
-It will be to study your very own in-house content performance.
+If there is one better way to quickly accelerate your blog traffic growth, it is to study in-house content performance.

 Chances are, you already have some quality posts written that perform better than others, right?